 How to optimize your paywall conversion rates

-This refers to the visibility of your paywall on the content itself - i.e. the number of people who visit this page and actually see the paywall.
+This refers to the visibility of your paywall on the content itself - i.e. the number of people who visit premium content and actually see the paywall.

-It may appear that a high wall visibility rate will mean more conversions, but (as mentioned) you need to balance engagement and frustration - place the paywall too low down on the page and user's won't be frustrated enough to click-through and subscribe, whilst a highly visible paywall may prevent content discovery which is essential for engagement.
+Place the paywall too far down the page and user’s won’t be frustrated enough to click-through and subscribe.
+But a highly visible paywall may instead prevent content discovery and engagement, both of which are essential for conversion.

-🧮 KPI to measure = Paywall visibility (percentage) `
+🧮 KPI to measure = Paywall visibility rate (percentage) `

 There's a variety of aspects of your paywall that can be tested: